 - Fresh ginger: Fresh ginger has an authentic Asian flavor that will make this recipe amazing.

-- Extra firm tofu The extra firm part is important so it has more of a meat-like texture.
+- Extra firm tofu: The extra firm part is important so it has more of a meat-like texture and doesn’t fall apart while cooking.

-- Egg If you’re vegan, leave this out or use an egg substitute.
+- Egg: If you’re vegan, leave this out.
+If you’d like, you can use an egg substitute like Just Egg or silken tofu.

-- Coconut aminos Or tamari, or soy sauce – whatever you have on hand works (unless you’re on a special diet).
+- Coconut aminos: Or tamari, or soy sauce – whatever you have on hand works.

 - Carrots